-Claimants who join during the opt in period will not be affected by a 15-year limitation longstop that will otherwise bar many claims after the opt-in period expires.
+Claimants who joined during the opt in period will not be affected by a 15-year limitation longstop that will otherwise bar many claims.

 Also, the Supreme Court confirmed last year in the leaky schools litigation that the 10 year Building Act limitation longstop does not apply to a product liability claim like this.